Rick Byers

 Rick Byers (born c.
 1959) is a Canadian politician, who was elected to the Legislative Assembly of Ontario in the 2022 provincial election.
 He represented the riding of Bruce—Grey—Owen Sound as a member of the Progressive Conservative Party of Ontario.

 On September 10, 2024, he announced he would not seek re-election in the 44th Ontario general election.

+Byers was an unsuccessful candidate for the Progressive Conservative Party of Canada in the 2000 and Conservative Party of Canada in the 2004 Canadian federal election in Oakville.